d-bl/GroundForge/docs/help/Advanced.md

 ![](images/rose-checker-define-repeat.png)

 You can enter these slide moves directly into the Configuration area.
-If you are more comfortable with visual tools, click on the yellow block in the image of a checkerboard:
+If you are more comfortable with visual tools, click on the filled blue block in the image of a checkerboard:

 ![](images/overlapping-checkers.png)